 As the day wore on, drinks poured, cigars burned, music blasted, and it became impossible to distinguish between celebrity attendees, VIPs, press, sponsors and patrons alike.
 As soon as the DJ played the classic cook-out anthem “Candy” any separate factions and areas that existed before were soon replaced by a blur of vibrant gowns, and suits swaying in seemingly choreographed unison.

-Alexander Amosu, the founder of Lux Afrique, curated an event that has not only modernized and jazzed up a traditionally exclusive social occasion as polo, but he has somehow also managed to successfully position Africa at the center of it in a move that signals a slow but steady change of the old guard to the new; that still feels inclusive to all who accept and embrace it.
+Afrique curated an event that has not only modernized and jazzed up a traditionally exclusive social occasion as polo, but has somehow also managed to successfully position Africa at the center of it in a move that signals a slow but steady change of the old guard to the new; that still feels inclusive to all who accept and embrace it.